 The notes to the financial statements provide additional information that is essential to the full understanding of the data provided in the financial statements.
-The notes to the financial statements can be found on pages 11 through 26 of this report.
+The notes to the financial statements can be found on pages 11 through 27 of this report.

-In addition to the basic financial statements and accompanying notes, this report also presents required supplementary information including the schedule of the Corporation's proportionate share of the net pension liability, the schedule of the Corporation's contributions and the related notes on pages 27 through 29, and other supplementary information including the combining schedule of statement of net position information; the combining schedule of statement of revenues, expenses and changes in net position information; and the schedule of Indiana State Museum Store Operations, on pages 30 through 32.
+In addition to the basic financial statements and accompanying notes, this report also presents required supplementary information including the schedule of the Corporation's proportionate share of the net pension liability, the schedule of the Corporation's contributions and the related notes on pages 28 through 30, and other supplementary information including the combining schedule of statement of net position information and the combining schedule of statement of revenues, expenses and changes in net position information, on pages 31 through 32.